scalatra/scalatra-website/content/guides/2.6/persistence/introduction.md

 Although the details depend on the library, the general steps for getting your chosen persistence library working with Scalatra are pretty similar across libraries.

-1. Add a reference to your library in `project/build.scala`
+1. Add a reference to your library in `build.sbt`
 1. Start a connection pool at application start
 1. Clean up the connection pool when your application stops
 1. Provide a way for your controllers to access the connection pool